bcrisologo/atlas-kubernetes-operator-kind/README.md

 ## Process

 ### 1. Deploy the Kind Kubernetes cluster
-First task is to deploy a `kind` cluster with the name `mongodb-atlas-system` first:
+First task is to deploy a `kind` cluster (for this tutorial, we'll be naming it `mongodb-atlas-system`):

 ```
 $ kind create cluster --name mongodb-atlas-system